 As part of this core MSL curriculum, you will take the Criminal Law course, which addresses the fundamentals of the criminal justice system and the major legal principles of criminal law.
 The course focuses on very specific legal rules and the technicalities of how the criminal justice system works.
 It also examines the societal implications of criminal laws.
 You will be challenged to relate the specifics of the law to what is happening in the world today and to consider how criminal law touches people’s lives directly.
 The course begins with the fundamentals and then gets more specific on the requirements for criminal liability and how they are established, the guard rails the U.S. Constitution provides to ensure rights for all parties involved in criminal proceedings, and much more.

-Pitt Law’s Online MLS program is here to help you differentiate yourself without the need to earn a traditional three-year JD degree.
+Pitt Law’s Online MSL program is here to help you differentiate yourself without the need to earn a traditional three-year JD degree.
 The Online MSL courses are completely asynchronous and taught by world-renowned Pitt Law faculty and industry experts.
 You will also go through the program with a cohort of like-minded professionals, which maximizes opportunities for collaboration, support, networking, and more.
 Set yourself apart as a leader when you choose to pair the core MSL curriculum with one of our in-demand specializations to learn what matters most to your career.
 Choose from Health Care Compliance, Human Resources Law, International Business Law, Corporate Compliance, and Sports, Entertainment, and Arts Law.

 Schedule a call with an admissions outreach advisor to discuss how our Online MSL aligns with your goals and interests.